-Type of Capital Reserves Balance at 31 st March 2020 £ Millions Balance at 31 st March 2021 £ Millions
+Type of Capital Reserves Balance at 31 st March 2021 £ Millions Balance at 31 st March 2022 £ Millions

 Capital Grants & Contributions

-Unapplied Reserves 94.522 120.655
+Unapplied Reserves 120.655 98.087

-Useable Capital Receipts Reserve 20.544 10.020
+Useable Capital Receipts Reserve 10.020 5.198

-TOTAL CAPITAL RESERVES 115.066 130.675
+TOTAL CAPITAL RESERVES 130.675 103.285

-Capital reserves have increased by £15.61 million (13.56%) during the year.
-The increase is mainly due to additional unapplied capital grants and contributions being received in year, all of which are fully committed, offset by the use of capital receipts to fund the Council's approved capital programme.
+Capital reserves have decreased £27.39 million (20.96%) during the year.
+This decrease is due to the utilisation of both capital grants and contributions and capital receipts to fund the Council's approved capital programme during the year.

-Full details and explanations of all reserve movements can be found in the detailed outturn report submitted to Cabinet in June 2021, which is available on the Council's website.
+Full details and explanations of all reserve movements can be found in the detailed outturn report submitted to Cabinet in June 2022, which is available on the Council's website.